Polymerase Chain Reaction (PCR)

 The polymerase chain reaction (PCR) is a quick, simple, and the most accurate technique used to create unlimited copies of DNA from just one original strand.
 Therefore, PCR technology can play an important role in genetic testing and research.

-The most common advantages of polymerase chain reaction method are
+The most common advantages of the PCR technology are

-• Polymerase chain reaction (PCR) has various applications in genetic testing and research.
+- Polymerase chain reaction (PCR) technology has various applications in genetic testing and research.

 Frequently Asked Questions (FAQs)